geudde/attic-chest/pages/13.reference/01.porden/docs.md

 book vi.
 THE RESTORATION.
 203

 Twice was the summons given, no answer came,
-.And a chill faintness seiz'd the maiden's frame ; Again in louder tone the herald cried,
+.And a chill faintness seiz'd the maiden's frame; Again in louder tone the herald cried,
 " Prepare — we come !" a hollow voice replied.
 Yet vainly search'd the anxious eye around,